ThomasSteinbach/AnsibleCD/docs/user_documentation.md

 ### Hostname of the test machine

-The hostname of the target test VM is **acia.vm**.
+The hostname of the target test VM is **ansible-ci-target**.
 You can't change the host name but it is good to know the hostname, as you playbooks may require it for proper connections.
 However you don't need to define that hostname in you (test) playbooks, as ACI will automatically replace the target host temporarily before every test execution.

 ### Vault Files